-In light of the current situation, all cases are currently on hold until further notice.
-However, if you have received a Penalty Charge Notice you can still use our online services, where you can view the evidence from our Officers and our cancellation policy.
+If you have received a Penalty Charge Notice you can use our online services, where you can view the evidence from our Officers and our cancellation policy.

 It is quick and easy to make online payment or to make a challenge, and we will consider any mitigation offered with challenges in light of our cancellation policies and the evidence from our officers.
 If you are making a challenge, please do not make a payment at this time.

 You will need the Penalty Charge Notice number that starts TN or KO (K-oh, not K-Zero) and Vehicle Registration Number to be able to pay.

 Online is the easiest way to access our services

 - Online.
 Details of Penalty Charge Notices should be available within a few hours of issue, and you can view the Officer’s evidence and our cancellation policies.
 You will get an email confirmation of payment or the receipt of a challenge.
 If you have spam control please make sure you check for a reply.